dsavransky/EXOSIMS/documentation/intro.rst

 The MCMS approach, and many of the algorithms used by EXOSIMS are extensively described in the academic literature (in particular in [Savransky2010]_ and [Savransky2015]_, but see also the rest of the :ref:`refs`).
-This portion of the documentation is intended to provide an overview of the software framework of EXOSIMS and details on its component parts.
+This documentation is intended to provide an overview of the software framework of EXOSIMS and details on its component parts.
 As the software is intended to be highly reconfigurable, operational aspects of the code are emphasized, with a focus on required input/output interfaces for